kovalevvlad/machine-learning/craigslist-categories/README.md

 #### Top Features

-For additional information about the dataset, code for determining the most important features is also included.
+For the purposes of exploratory analysis, code for determining the most important features is also included.
 Here is a graph generated by that code:

 ![Top Features](top_features.png)

-Without any surprise the graph demonstrates that the section features are the most important ones by far.
+Unsurprisingly, the graph demonstrates that the section features are the most important ones by far.

 #### PCA